maxfriedberg/perfect-21-blackjack-info/README.md

 ---

-*This page serves as the official Privacy Policy and Support page for Perfect 21 Blackjack.*
+*This page serves as the official Privacy Policy and Support page for Blackjack Lab.*